 Idea number two-color code your index.
 Assign different colors to different types of pages, like one color for collections, another for weekly spreads, a different one for monthly trackers, and so on.

-Then add color to your pages so when the journal is closed you can easily see what page has what color.
-For even better effect – add these colors to your index as well.
+Then add color to your pages, so when the journal is closed, you can easily see what page has what color.
+For an even better effect – add these colors to your index as well.

-Tadam! scrolling through your journal looking for pages just became easier!
+Tadam! scrolling through your journal and looking for pages just became easier!